Special Needs Provision

 How the school can help

-Shortly after a pupil’s arrival at our school, an experienced member of the EAL team assesses the student to establish his/her level of knowledge and skills as well as how well he or she can understand and use the English language.
-Progress is monitored consistently.
-EAL provision takes place mainly in the classroom where the pupil will spend most of his/her time.
-Teachers provide quality first teaching - with many planned opportunities to develop speaking, listening and understanding to ensure all pupils have equal access to the curriculum.
+Shortly after a pupil arrives at our school, an experienced member of the EAL team assesses the student to establish his/her level of knowledge and skills as well as how well he or she can understand and use the English language.
+Progress is monitored consistently and EAL provision takes place mainly in the classroom where the pupil will spend most of his/her time.
+Teachers provide quality first teaching, with many planned opportunities to develop speaking, listening and understanding to ensure all pupils have equal access to the curriculum.